María Corina Machado: Later political career

 On 1 February 2019, Machado announced she would run for president if Juan Guaidó were to call elections, owing to the 2019 Venezuelan presidential crisis.
 For the next Venezuelan presidential election, Machado was recognized as a front-running opposition candidate.
 In an interview discussing the election, Machado insisted that she was not interested in the opposition primary and said that "my goal is to get Maduro out and be able to defeat the regime using all the force".
 She argued: "There are only two options here ...
 We win with a huge majority or Maduro steals the election."
 According to head of the Delphos pollster Félix Seijas, "[t]he opposition as it existed is no longer, and that opens the door for her to capture support beyond her radical base", while explaining her expanded support.
 On 30 June 2023, she was disqualified from holding office for 15 years by the government due to her leadership in anti-government protests.

+Following the escalation of government pressure against opposition figures, Machado was barred from holding public office and subjected to restrictions on her movement.